 However, the CCL 2015 states that a PJSC or PrJSC or any of its subsidiaries "may not provide financial aid to any shareholder to enable the shareholder to hold any shares, bonds or Sukuk issued by the company" (Article 222).
 The definition of such financial aid includes any security, guarantee or providing company assets as security.
-Notably, as mentioned in the response to question 2.3, the law includes a provision (Article 104) that states the laws applying to PJSCs also apply to LLCs.
+On 28 April 2016, the UAE Ministry of Economy issued guidance, by way of Ministerial Resolution No. 272 of 2016, confirming that the financial prohibition will not apply to LLCs.